-Field of study: Food Science - Food Chemistry and Product Development
+Field and focus area of study: Food Science and Technology, Food Chemistry and Product Development

 Hometown: London, Ontario, Canada